City of Davis, CA

 Detail about Commending quality performance, submitting a complaint, and the Alternative Conflict Resolution can be found on the Contact Us page.

 The Davis Police Dispatch Division is comprised of 12 full-time employees.
-Dispatchers work 12 hour shifts, just as patrol does.
+Dispatchers work 12-hour shifts.
 The Dispatch Center is open for business 24 hours a day, 7 days a week, 365 days a year, with a minimum staffing of 2 on each shift.
 As the first line for help, Dispatchers are often called "the true first responders"

 Public Safety Dispatchers are responsible for answering all 9-1-1 phone calls, and Police and Fire emergency lines, determining the type of assistance needed and sending emergency personnel to police, fire and medical emergencies.
-Dispatchers also answer the police business lines as a backup for the Police Records Division, "ring-down" lines which link the Communications Center to each Fire Station, UC Davis Police Department, and callboxes which have a direct connection to the elevator in the parking structure at First and F Streets and the Putah Creek Bicycle Tunnel.
+Dispatchers also provide Emergency Medical Dispatching (EMD) and telecommunications medical pre-arrival for fire and ambulance units.
+Dispatchers also answer the police business lines as a backup for the Police Records Division.
 After regular business hours, Dispatchers answer incoming emergency and non-emergency lines, as well as City of Davis emergency calls for Parks & General Services and Public Works Departments.
-Dispatch also pages out SWAT, Hostage Negotiators, and Police and Fire Investigators for special duty when incidents necessitate additional resources.
+Dispatch are also responsible for paging out specialty units, Evidence Response Teams, Crisis Negotiations Teams, Major Investigations and Major Crash Investigation, Tactical Response Units and Fire Investigators for special duty when incidents necessitate additional resources.

 Dispatchers are responsible for all radio communications for both Police and Fire responding to emergency, non-emergency, and routine radio traffic.
 They also coordinate communications with allied agencies within Yolo, Solano, and Sacramento agencies when aid is requested.